lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

 which provides spatial stochastic and deterministic solvers for simulation of reactions and diffusion on tetrahedral meshes.

-Application as well provides a number of facilities for a visualization of models geometry and results of simulations.
+The application provides as well a number of facilities for visualizing the models geometry and the results of the simulations.

-The molecular repository is a publicly available database of biological information relevant for brain molecular network modeling.
+The molecular repository is a publicly available database of biological information, relevant for brain molecular network modeling.

-It accommodates several types of biological information which are not available from existing public databases, such as concentrations of proteins in different subcellular compartments of neuronal and glial cells, kinetic data on proteins interactions specific for brain and synaptic signaling and plasticity, data on molecules mobility.
+It accommodates several types of biological information which are not available from existing public databases, such as concentrations of proteins in different subcellular compartments of neuronal and glial cells, kinetic data on protein interactions specific for brain and synaptic signaling and plasticity, data on molecules mobility.

 The repository is integrated with the subcellular application.
 They share the same set of entities described by BioNetGen expressions.
-The molecular repository can be queried from the subcellular application and the results of query can be added to a molecular network model.
+The molecular repository can be queried from the subcellular application and the results of the query can be added to a molecular network model.

 .. image:: images/model_reactions.png
    :width: 800 px